Support Vector Machine

 Feature: supervised ; Common use: classification ; Output: class label ; Key Parameters: C(regularization), kernel, gamma

-Support vector machines (SVMs) are a set of supervised learning methods used for classification, regression and outliers detection.
+Support vector machines (SVMs) are a set of supervised learning methods used for classificationarrow-up-right, regressionarrow-up-right and outliers detectionarrow-up-right.

 The advantages of support vector machines are:

-Versatile: different Kernel functions can be specified for the decision function.
+• Versatile: different Kernel functionsarrow-up-right can be specified for the decision function.
 Common kernels are provided, but it is also possible to specify custom kernels.

 The disadvantages of support vector machines include: